Hal Roach (comedian): Comedy

 "There is a man sitting in the middle of the road casting his fishing line... now none of us is perfect, but c'mon!
 So I asked him, "How many have you caught today?"
 He said, "You're the ninth."

 Perhaps his most famous catchphrase is "Write it down, it's a good one!".

 He was a regular panelist on the 1970s RTÉ television show What's My Line? which was based on the original American version of the same name.

 Roach has been cited as a major influence by other comedians such as Brendan Grace.

-Roach was popular particularly with American tourists visiting Ireland.
-His act played heavily on traditional tourist imagery of Ireland and on Irish jokes.
-Several of his shows have been released on cassette and CD, and they are popular with tour bus drivers in several English-speaking countries who play them to passengers to help pass the time between destinations.

 Death

 After suffering from a long bout of ill health, Roach died on 28 February 2012.
 The following month, RTÉ broadcast a tribute to Roach in one of its graveyard slots, a repeat airing of a programme from the That's Entertainment series first broadcast in 1972.